Journalism

 Work Study Opportunity

-Nevalleynews.org: Work study position of 20 hours a week for qualifying student that will work in audio, video and online news production.
+Nevalleynews.org: Work study position of 20 hours a week for qualifying students that will work in audio, video, and online news production.